Directed by: Rakeysh Omprakash Mehra || Produced by: Rakeysh Omprakash Mehra, Ronnie Screwvala, Aamir Khan

 The film’s endless reverence for its revolutionary heroes and unquestioned acceptance of their actions grow tiresome.
 Hardly anyone pauses to question the extreme measures taken by the group in the film’s last half hour.
 Nothing here is in shades of grey, but rather in stark contrasts of black and white, and this lack of depth makes the actions taken by Khan and Co. less interesting than they could be.

 With all that said, Khan does give a good performance as the ringleader of the group of truth-seekers.
 As a matter of fact, everyone in the ensemble cast acts well, keeping things emotional without becoming cartoony caricatures.
 There is no Shah Rukh Khan/Salman Khan-esque overacting here.
-If it were not for the totally bizarre and unrealistic murderous streaks the characters go on about three quarters into the movie, I would say that all these characters feel relatable.
+If it were not for the bizarre and unrealistic murderous streaks on which these characters embark in Act Three, I would say that all of them feel relatable.

 I have no problem with RDB channeling strong patriotic-activist morals in its story, but I do have a beef with the one-dimensional and heavy-handed techniques it uses to display that patriotism.
 Part of what made a film like Lagaan (2001) much more watchable was how that movie never took itself too seriously.
 It was a big, loud, fun sports-movie that portrayed its British antagonists as interesting characters.
 There were some hokey, “go India!” fist-pumping and chest-bumping, yes, but none of it was ever too serious or over-the-top.
 RDB, on the other hand, drowns in its portentous self-seriousness, coming across like a close-minded nationalist rather than a heartfelt, patriotic activist.